Guruen/Guruen/README.md

 - 👋 Hi, I’m @Guruen
-- 👀 I’m interested in C#, Typescript, automation and 'Smart' applications
+- 👀 I’m interested in C#, Typescript, automation and 'Smart' applications.
-- 🌱 I’m currently learning Computer Science in Esbjerg, Denmark
+- 🌱 I’m currently studying Computer Science in Esbjerg, Denmark on EASV.
 - 💞️ I’m looking to collaborate on nothing yet, if you have some ideas hit me up and let's talk :)
 - 📫 Find me on LinkedIn: https://www.linkedin.com/in/b-brandt/